nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 The legacy, **Basic Rate (BR)** was the first and only protocol in the beginning.
 It was quickly complemented with *EDR (Enhanced Data Rate)* in Bluetooth 2.0, hence the name **BR/EDR**.

-Bluetooth 4.0 came with another protocol, with no backward compatibility : **Bluetooth Low Energy (abbreviated LE, or BLE)**.
-This new Bluetooth "family" requires less energy and fits better to smartphones and *IoT*.
+Bluetooth 4.0 came with another, not backward-compatible protocol  : **Bluetooth Low Energy (abbreviated LE, or BLE)**.
+This new Bluetooth "family" requires less energy and fits smartphones and *IoT* better.

 Althought *BR/EDR* and *BLE* are not compatible, Bluetooth devices can implement one or the other, or even both.
 For the record there is also an *AMP* specification, usually implemented in a secondary controller, in order to achieve Wi-Fi class transfer rates.

-Each protocol "family" have their own security and association models, even though they follow the same logic :
+Each protocol "family" has their own security and association models, even though they follow the same logic :

 {% plantuml %}
 @startuml